aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 ## About

 This example shows how to deploy basic __EVPN/VXLAN Fabric__ based on __[Arista Validated Design roles](https://github.com/aristanetworks/ansible-avd)__ using Ansible Tower/AWX.
-This repository will be used as project on AWX and we will describe how to configure Tower for the following topics:
+This repository will be used as a project on AWX, and we will describe how to configure Tower for the following topics:

 - Create a project
 - Create inventory
 - Install collections
-- Install python requirements
+- Install Python requirements

-All these elements are part of a dedicated demo repository available at [arista-netdevops-community/avd-with-ansible-tower-awx](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx)
+All these elements are part of a dedicated demo repository available at [arista-netdevops-community/avd-with-ansible-tower-awx](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx).

-If you want to see how to build your inventory and all related variables, it is recommended to read following documentation:
+If you want to see how to build your inventory and all related variables, it's recommended to read the following documentation:

 - [How to start](https://www.avd.sh/en/latest/docs/how-to/first-project.html)
 - [L3LS EVPN Abstraction role](https://www.avd.sh/en/latest/roles/eos_designs/)

 ## Requirements

-To play with this repository, you need:
+To follow along with this guide, you will need the following:

 - An AWX setup running on either Docker Compose or Kubernetes.
-All the commands for Python configuration will be done on docker-compose, but you can adapt for kubernetes.
+We will do all the commands for Python configuration on docker-compose, but you can adapt for Kubernetes.
 - Understanding of how to configure AVD in a pure Ansible CLI way.

 ## Install Python requirements

-Ansible CVP collection comes with a needs of [additional libraries](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx/blob/master/requirements.txt) not part of a standard Python setup:
+The Ansible CVP collection requires [additional libraries](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx/blob/master/requirements.txt) not part of a standard Python setup:

 - netaddr
 - Jinja2